 Nursery rhymes provide a nurturing experience between child and parent, are fun to learn, and offer many educational opportunities.
 These little poems introduce children to early literacy skills and open the doors to a love of all books.
 Since nursery rhymes are so important, I wanted to create some engaging ways for my boys to practice retelling these special rhymes.
-Here are some fun and creative ways to help children retell Itsy Bitsy Spider, Jack and Jill, Little Jack Horner, Little Miss Muffet, and Hey Diddle Diddle.
+Here are some fun and creative nursery rhyme activities to help children retell Itsy Bitsy Spider, Jack and Jill, Little Jack Horner, Little Miss Muffet, and Hey Diddle Diddle.

 Story stones are a favorite in our home.
 They are easy to make, fun to play with, and soothing to hold.
 I made story stones and retelling mats for five of our favorite nursery rhymes.
 My boys practiced retelling the rhymes while placing the stones on the mat.
 The stones are also a great addition to any loose parts collection!